 Once you have stuck your carpet tile to your wooden base and have waited a few minutes for the carpet adhesive or glue to dry, it is time to cut around the carpet tile to make it neat and tidy.

 To do this simply turn your wooden base upside down and cut around it with a box cutter to remove the excess carpet tile.

 - Step Eight, Wrap your post in sisal rope.

 Now that we have pretty much sorted our base out it is time to move onto our scratching post.
 What we want to do is start at the base of your post and move up from there, as we want to continue the sisal rope all the way to the top of our post and make a neat circle around the very top.

 Firstly, you need a small amount of glue to attach the first bit of sisal rope to your scratching post.
-Once you have glued the first bit down you don’t need to keep adding glue unless you run out of rope and need to attach a little more glue to your post, to ensure the rope stays tight.
+Once you have glued the first bit down continue to wrap your sisal rope around, stopping every few minutes to attach a little more glue to your post, to ensure the rope stays tight.
 Add your first bit of glue then attach one end of your sisal rope and continue to wrap it around your post as tight as you can, pushing up every now and then to ensure the rope stays well wrapped without any gaps.

 We ran out of rope half way through so we had to use the glue gun to attach a new bit of sisal rope but thankfully you cannot tell, I would suggest getting a super long bit of sisal rope as having one whole bit would have made everything easier.

 Keep going around the top of your post until the whole circle is filled.